Some of the links in this post may be affiliate links.

 Not included with the NR08M model is an optional miroT connectivity chip which will allow you to control power, humidity output, and more from the Miro phone app.
 It can even integrate with Alexa, Google Home and Bluetooth!

 This humidifier is rated for a maximum space of 600 square feet.
 It offers a wonderful balance of beauty, ease of use, cleaning, and effectiveness, but it is pricier than the other two.
-However, if you click on my affiliate link below, you can purchase right from the manufacturer with an extra 10% discount.
+Visit MIRO and get an extra 15% discount by using code OHIOTROPICS.

 3. TaoTronics 4L Cool Mist Ultrasonic Humidifier